-The importance of culture in Voluntary Compliance
+The importance of culture in voluntary compliance

-To better clarify the issue of compliance, it is critical to understand how trust, social diversity, social inclusiveness, solidarity, and helpfulness affect the different levels of cohesion and solidarity in European countries.
+To better understand the issue of compliance, it is critical to clarify how trust, social diversity, social inclusiveness, solidarity, and helpfulness affect the different levels of cohesion and solidarity in European countries.
 Generally, countries with a higher value of social cohesion are more likely to have a higher level of innovation and social progress.
-In chapter 6 of the book that focus on culture and voluntary compliance we examine the huge variation that exists between the countries with regard to trust, power, collectivist culture vs. individualistic onessolidarity and other values which seems to predict the likelihood of voluntary compliance.
+In Chapter 6 of the book, focusing on culture and voluntary compliance, we examine the huge variation that exists between the different countries with regard to trust, power, collectivist versus individualistic culture,solidarity, and other values that appear to predict the likelihood of voluntary compliance.

-What Current Literature Does Not Explain about Voluntary Compliance
+What current literature does not explain about voluntary compliance

-As described above, relevant literature has emerged that identifies voluntary compliance and self-regulation as the optimal guiding principles of regulatory governance.
+As described above, important literature has emerged that identifies voluntary compliance and self-regulation as the optimal guiding principles of regulatory governance.
 However, these concepts can be elusive and thus difficult to fully understand conceptually and practically on both the individual level and the aggregate level, which is of interest for the regulatory state.
-Part of the argument to be developed in the proposed book is that many of the studies on voluntary compliance were carried out in very contextualized circumstances, thus limiting the possibility of generalizing from them to the realm of broader policies.
+In this book, we show that many of these studies on voluntary compliance were carried out in very contextualized circumstances, thus limiting the possibility of generalizing from them to the realm of broader policies.

+Table 1.